JordanKidd/JavaDBProject/README.md

 JavaDBProject
 =============

-CS4430 Semester Project
+CS4430 Semester Project:

-Java Swing application that interacts with MySQL database and emulates a video game store's inventory.
+JavaFX application that interacts with MySQL database and emulates a video game store's inventory.